Godfall: Development

 The game was developed by Counterplay Games, a 75-person studio in California with several developers that had worked on other loot shooters such as Destiny 2, their prior game being Duelyst.
 Counterplay engaged with Kowloon Nights to gain funding to help develop Godfall by September 2018 as a triple-A title, and avoid some of the struggles they had with funding Duelyst through a Kickstarter campaign.

 The game's world was inspired by The Stormlight Archive, The First Law and the Foundation series, while the gameplay from the Monster Hunter series inspired the variety of weapons and combo mechanics.

 Marketing and release

-The game's first trailer was revealed in December 2019 at The Game Awards, where it was identified to be the first game confirmed for release on the PlayStation 5, due to be released on November 12, 2020.
+Godfall was announced in December 2019 at The Game Awards, where it was the first game confirmed for release on the PlayStation 5.
 The game was developed with Unreal Engine 4.

-At their E3 2021 press conference, Gearbox announced that Godfall will release on PlayStation 4 on August 10, 2021.
-It will come alongside an expansion called Fire and Darkness.
+At their E3 2021 press conference, Gearbox announced that Godfall would release for the PlayStation 4 on August 10, 2021.
+It came alongside an expansion called Fire and Darkness.

 Reception

-Godfall received "mixed or average" reviews, according to review aggregator Metacritic.
+Godfall received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Sales

-Godfall sold 5,342 physical copies within its first week on sale in Japan, making it the 21st-bestselling retail game of the week in the country.
+Godfall sold 5,342 physical units within its first week of release in Japan, making it the 21st best-selling retail game of the week in the country.